-1. When an fault condition occurs, the controller will illuminate the red fault indication light and display a fault code (example: Foo).

-2. Note the fault code and refer to Table 15 for an explanation of the fault code along with several suggestions for corrective actions.

-3. Press S4 to clear the fault and resume operation.
+- 1. When an fault condition occurs, the controller will display a fault code (example: Foo on the display module). - 2.
+Note the fault code and refer to Table 17 for an explanation of the fault code along with several suggestions for corrective actions. - 3.
+Press the reset button to clear the fault and resume operation.
 Be sure to observe the operation of the unit to prevent a recurrence of the fault.
+NOTE: You are allowed up to 5 "resets" to clear fault or error codes.
+After that, the controller will enter an E13 lockout state.